lavalink-devs/Lavalink/IMPLEMENTATION.md

 ---

 # Common pitfalls
 Admittedly Lavalink isn't inherently the most intuitive thing ever, and people tend to run into the same mistakes over again.
-Please double-check the following if you run into problems developing your client and you can't connect to a voice channel or play audio:
+Please double-check the following if you run into problems developing your client, and you can't connect to a voice channel or play audio:

 1. Check that you are forwarding sendWS events to **Discord**.
 2. Check that you are intercepting **VOICE_SERVER_UPDATE**s to **Lavalink**.
 Do not edit the event object from Discord.